Cherokee Strip Regional Heritage Center507 South 4th Street

 Closed Sunday, Monday, New Year’s Day, Thanksgiving Day, and Christmas Day

 (up to 4 people)

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Cherokee Strip Regional Heritage Center

-The Heritage Center's exhibits take visitors on a journey through history from life before the and after the Land Run of 1889, to early settlers, oil and gas, the story of Enid, and Phillips University.
-A special exhibits gallery features traveling and temporary exhibits.
+The Heritage Center’s exhibits take visitors on a journey through history from life before the and after the Land Run of 1893, to early settlers, oil and gas, the story of Enid, and Phillips University.
+A special exhibit gallery features traveling and temporary exhibits.

 The Heritage Center also offers resources for research.
 The Research Center includes Enid city directories, newspapers on microfilm, Phillips University yearbooks, and oral histories.

-The Sons and Daughters of the early Cherokee Strip Pioneer created the museum in the 1960s.
+The Sons and Daughters of the Cherokee Strip Pioneers created the original museum in the 1960s.
 In the 1970s the museum moved to its current location and became a property of the Oklahoma Historical Society.
 The Cherokee Strip Regional Heritage Center opened in 2011.

 For more information, visit the Cherokee Strip Regional Heritage Center’s website at www.csrhc.org.

-The William Edson Photograph Collection now is accessible online through The Gateway to Oklahoma History.
+The William Edson Photograph Collection is accessible online through The Gateway to Oklahoma History.
 This collection contains nearly 400 images depicting Enid and the surrounding community.
 Edson was a longtime photographer for The Enid News & Eagle.
-More items will be placed online in the upcoming months.

 View the William Edson Photograph Collection